How Long Do RV Batteries Last?

 In choosing a proper battery system for your rig, you need to know how much power you will consume in the course of a normal day.
 A little math will translate that need into required amp hours.

 Deep cycle batteries are designated by “Amp Hours (AH).”
-The amp hours are the total amount of power you will get pulling a consistent number of amps.
+The amp hour rating is the total amount of power you will get pulling a consistent number of amps.

 For example, if you have a battery rated at 100AH, and your rig is pulling 5 amps consistently, you can expect to get 20 hours out of the battery.
 Since you can only discharge 50% of the battery to keep it safely working, you should get 10 hours of power before recharging.